knownorigin/docs.knownorigin.io/docs/guide/artwork-management.md

 # Artwork Management

-Once an edition has been minted on KO, the platform offers several tools which allow artists and collectors to modify settings of sold and unsold tokens.
+Once an edition has been minted on KO, the platform offers several tools which allow artists to modify settings of sold and unsold tokens.

 ## Artist controls